 However, my journey to enlightenment didn’t end there.
 New questions kept arising, new situations kept occurring and I still needed answers.
 I don’t know why, but I always get the right information at the right time.
 I like to think that it’s the Universe that sends me the needed information which contains answers to all of my questions.
 So, I found several books at home, which belong to my mom.
 There were books by Louise Hay, Lise Bourbeau, Luule Viilma, and Deepak Chopra.
 All four books helped me a lot to understand how everything works in this world but the most prominent one for me was the book by Deepak Chopra called The Seven Spiritual Laws of Success.
 I have no idea how my mother managed to get this rare book in a post-USSR country.
 Maybe it was meant to reach me and later – my cousin?
 I wish teachers made us read this book in school because I feel that if everyone read it, there wouldn’t be wars, poverty, lies, misery, cruelty, violence.
 Everyone would be happy, healthy, and prosperous from their early years.
 I really can’t understand why we’re supposed to read books about unhappy and cruel people as children instead of reading about the right things!
 But whatever.

 So, having read a lot of information on mindfulness and spirituality, and having received answers to most of my questions, I’ve figured out that our life, at some particular moment, is the result of our actions, thoughts (including limiting beliefs) and words in the past.
 If you get ill, it’s Karma, and it wants you to reconsider some of your past or maybe current actions, lifestyle, thoughts.
 If you’ve been rushing through life, trying to earn all money in the world, if you’ve been neglecting your family, if you’ve been rude to people, if you’ve been thinking that you control everything, if you’ve been a toxic boss, if you’ve been stressing yourself out, etc…don’t be surprised when you learn about your illness.
 You still have a chance though.
-The purpose of this article is to give you an idea that there’s another life: peaceful one with as little stress and problems as possible.
+The purpose of this article is to give you an idea that there’s another lifestyle: a stress free lifestyle.

 And vice versa, if you are a kind person, you give without the desire to get something in return, if you don’t lie, don’t gossip, if you help animals, if you don’t cling to situations and negative thoughts, if you don’t have unrealistic expectations, if you’re nice to people, if you are ready to put effort to achieve your goals, if you don’t crave power and wealth for the sake of being rich, if you don’t harm others, don’t kill living beings be it even a fly, if you understand that you have nothing under your control as you are not God but just a human, if you understand that you’ll face consequences for all your thoughts and actions, if you pay attention to your mental health, if you don’t make money your God and don’t sacrifice everything for it, if in case something doesn’t go as planned you don’t fight the Universe but choose the best option thrown at you, if you’re generous…in this case, there is NO WAY you’ll be unhappy, poor, miserable in love, etc. You’ll be able to build healthy relationships, be prosperous, and healthy because you ALWAYS attract the kind of energy you radiate.

 We come to this world not to earn money, not to go to work, not to be nervous because of life, not to buy cool or expensive stuff, not to have fun, but to learn and grow spiritually.
-I hope this article helped you learn something new.
+I hope this article helped you learn something new and from now on you know that long-term stress relief is easy for people who know about the Eightfold Path.
 As I like to say, remember that after all, nothing really matters but kindness.